VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Related Work

 \subsection{Spatialized Vibrotactile System Design}

-Two connection methods have been often deployed When building spatialized vibrotactile systems (Figure~\ref{fig:sec2_connection_topology}).
-Some have tried maintaining a "direct connection" to each actuator by adding more controllers to a system and thus increasing the number of PWM channels.
+Two connection methods are often used when building spatialized vibrotactile systems (Figure~\ref{fig:sec2_connection_topology}).
+Some have tried maintaining a "direct connection" to each actuator by adding more microcontrollers to a system, thus increasing the number of PWM channels.
 For example, Wang et al. used PWM outputs from four Arduino Mega2560 boards to drive their facial display \cite{Wang2021Research}.
 Similarly, Kaul et al. used four Arduino Nanos to drive 17 actuators mounted on their HapticHead display \cite{kaul2017haptichead}.
 Reed et al. used three custom-built audio amplifier boards to send individual waveforms to 24 actuators on a sleeve to deliver speech phonemic cues to deaf users \cite{reed2018phonemic}.
-Although complex waveforms could be sent to the actuators via direct connections, communication overhead and system complexity increased significantly when the system scaled up.
+Although complex waveforms could be sent to the actuators via direct connections, communication overhead and system complexity increased significantly when the system was scaled up.

 Others have explored using "multi-layer connections" that employ custom driver boards to interface between the microcontrollers and actuators \cite{OpenVNAVI, li2013design, lemmens2009body, west2019design}.
 On the input side, these driver boards received vibration commands from a main controller board via data bus protocols such as I2C \cite{OpenVNAVI} or SPI \cite{lemmens2009body,west2019design}.
 On the output side, they converted vibration commands to PWM signals and drove four \cite{lemmens2009body}, six \cite{west2019design}, eight \cite{OpenVNAVI}, or sixteen \cite{li2013design} actuators.
 By leveraging a multi-layer design, these systems were more scalable than previous solutions, however, the indirect control afforded by the data bus protocols made it impossible to process complex waveforms.
 This limited the expressivity of the actuators so only simple actuators like ERMs were used in these systems.